smart-models/Hypothetical-QA/README.md

 For major changes, please open an issue first to discuss what you would like to change.

-Happy Learning with QA Generator!
+Happy RAG Enhancement with QA Generator!

 ---